Online Chat with Harriet Wasser

 Question: Does you have a favorite BD song?

 Harriet: A favorite song?
 No, not really, they were all good.
-My personal preferences are the classic
+My personal preferences

 Question: Harriet, what attracted you to BD at first?